FrankSmyth.com

 Versión en español

-He has taught journalism, media studies and political history at American University and the Corcoran College of Art + Design, and is a graduate of Boston College and The Johns Hopkins University Paul H. Nitze School of Advanced International Studies.
+Smyth has taught journalism and history at American University and the Corcoran College of Art + Design.
+He is a graduate of Boston College and The Johns Hopkins University Paul H. Nitze School of Advanced International Studies.
 His clips are posted at www.franksmyth.com.